X-ray Polarimetry of Accreting White Dwarfs: A Case Study of EX Hydrae: Polarization Measurements

-The discussion above focused on the spin-averaged polarization signal.
-A varying polarization degree was predicted by \cite{Matt2004} for the reflection component of the polarization in Polars due to their spin, so it is presumably possible for the reflection component of IPs to also vary.
+It is worth noting the simplifications that we have used in making Figure~\ref{fig:AccretionDiagram}.
+The accretion geometry in EX\,Hya is better described as being a ``curtain'' that stretches over many longitudes \citep{Echevarria2016,Bisikalo2020}.
+The asymmetry of this curtain should produce a variable polarization signal based on the (vertical) cross-sectional shape we view at any given spin and orbital phase.
+A spin/orbital periodic polarization degree was also predicted by \cite{Matt2004} for the reflection component of the polarization in Polars due to their spin, so we next look for possible variability in the X-ray polarization.

-To test for this variability, we used \textsc{ixpeobssim} to phase-fold the data over EX\,Hya's spin period.
+To do so, we used \textsc{ixpeobssim} to phase-fold the data over EX\,Hya's spin period.
 We note, though, that EX\,Hya's spin period is measurably decreasing, so we used the quadratic ephemeris from \citet{Beuermann2024}

 where $C$ is the spin cycle and times are given in BJD.
 The resulting spin-phase resolved polarization measurements for the 2 -- 3\,keV band are shown in Figure~\ref{fig:PhaseResolvedPD}, where we used bins of a quarter phase.